aferrandi/dbtarzan/docs/Order-By.md

 ![order by menu](images/orderbymenu.png)

-Choosing one column name from the menu the new tab will be ordered by that column in ascending order.
+Choosing one column name from the menu and the **order direction** from the submenu, the new tab will be ordered by that column in the selected order, ascending or descending.
 This can be enough in most cases.
-If instead you need to sort the table using multiple columns or in descending order, clicking on the menu's **More...** option, a dialog opens:
+If instead you need to sort the table using multiple columns, clicking on the menu's **More...** option, a dialog opens:

 ![order by dialog](images/orderbydialog.png)